rsokolewicz/bibtex_duplicate_remover/README.md

 duplicate entries with different cite-keys and then update the `.tex` file by replacing the cite keys accordingly.

-### example
+### Example
 Suppose your bibliography file `bibliography.bib` contains the following two entries:
 ```
 @article{PhysRev.47.777,
-  title = {Can Quantum-Mechanical Description of Physical
-      Reality Be Considered Complete?},
+  title = {Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?},
   author = {Einstein, A. and Podolsky, B. and Rosen, N.},
   journal = {Phys.
 Rev.},
   volume = {47},